satyam-software-developer/todolist-react-app/README.md

 This is a simple TodoList application built using React, which allows users to:

-- Fetch todo items from an API.
+- Fetch to-do items from an API.
-- Add a new todo item (dummy POST request).
+- Add a new to-do item (dummy POST request).
-- Update an existing todo item (dummy PUT request).
+- Update an existing to-do item (dummy PUT request).
-- Delete a todo item (dummy DELETE request).
+- Delete a to-do item (dummy DELETE request).
   The app uses the JSONPlaceholder API for fetching, adding, updating, and deleting todos.
-Please note that all POST, PUT, and DELETE requests are dummy and do not actually persist on the server.
+Please note that all POST, PUT, and DELETE requests are dummies and do not actually persist on the server.

 # Features